 Their existence was confirmed by high energy electron scattering from the nucleons.

-contain three quarks.
+quarks.
 It has proved very difficult if not impossible to obtain an isolated quark.
 As

 you try to pull them out of the proton or neutron it gets more and more difficult.
 Even stranger is